 If any of NYSHIP’s providers (such as the Empire Plan, for instance) are refusing to pay for services for which you should be covered—you have recourse to a number of bodies whose mandate it is to defend your right to all coverage that you’re entitled to.
+You can find more advice on how to appeal a denied claim here: “Navigating insurance claims and appeals.”
 If you have already followed the complaint procedure detailed on the invoice from your health insurance provider, without success, the following may well be able to help you:

 The Health Care Bureau protects and advocates for the rights of all health care consumers statewide.
 They operate a toll-free Health Care Helpline, 1-800-428-9071.

 The Bureau helps New Yorkers with individual healthcare and insurance problems; investigates deceptive business practices; takes law enforcement actions to address systemic problems in the operation of the healthcare system; and where appropriate, proposes legislation to enhance healthcare quality and availability in New York State.

 Consumers have the right to an external appeal when healthcare services are denied by an HMO or insurer (health plan) as not medically necessary, experimental/investigational, a clinical trial, a rare disease treatment, or, in certain cases, as out-of-network.

 External appeal requests must be submitted to the New York State Department of Financial Services and the Department will assign independent medical experts to review the appeal.

 If you’ve got any advice on avoiding NYSHIP pitfalls, please let us know!
 Any tips to help other students with NYSHIP avoid incurring unexpected costs or to negotiate their way around NYSHIP difficulties are very welcome.
 And see more information about NYSHIP pitfalls in the Powerpoint below!